Sathawale27/Sathawale27/README.md

 ### Hi there 👋

-My name is Sarvesh Athawale, I'm a Senior Engineer at Xento Systems, also love building cool things that solve hard problems.
+My name is Sarvesh Athawale, I love building cool things that solve hard problems.
 In ♥ with Kotlin.

 You can connect me on:
 Twitter: https://twitter.com/sathawale27